Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 “You’re standing by them?
 Even after what they did?”

 Yulna had commandeered a kitchen as she usually did when Xiù and Allison visited her.
-Allison didn’t complain---she got to lounge around and watch as the two who actually *enjoyed* cooking indulged their creative hobby, and she got to enjoy their creations.
+Allison didn’t complain - she got to lounge around and watch as the two who actually *enjoyed* cooking indulged their creative hobby, and she got to enjoy their creations.

 She wasn’t touching the talamay today though.
 This wasn’t an occasion to be merry.
 Yulna was… understanding, but not happy.